 In the halls of the college, students have growing concerns about what AI checkers mean for their grades.

-“Every time we have to make, like, an essay or something like that, I fully do it by myself…but anyway I’m so paranoid that I check for AI,” said Liseth Benitez.
+“Every time we have to make, like, an essay or something like that, I fully do it by myself…but anyway I’m so paranoid that I check for AI,” said Liseth Benitez, a student in the pre-health program.

-Some students, like Alejandro Coba, said it is scary that you can be accused of AI even when it’s self-written.
-Other students, such as Xavier Zatylny, are more concerned that there are “teachers using AI to make assignments” but will then “tell a kid” they can not use it.
+Another in the same program, Alejandro Coba, said it is scary that you can be accused of AI even when it’s self-written.
+Yet other students, such as Xavier Zatylny, are more concerned that there are “teachers using AI to make assignments” but will then “tell a kid” they can not use it.

 Fanshawe’s ‘Artificial Intelligence Academic Framework‘ allows for the use of some AI, and gives teachers their own responsibility to participate in training around AI and academic integrity.